 - Sparkling water can be used instead of still water for a bit of that bubbly goodness

 - Fruit infusions are best if they’ve been allowed to steep for at least four hours

 - Freeze any of the following into ice cubes

-- Use a French Press to filter herbs, spices and other bits you don’t want to drink
+- Making your infusions with to make it easier to filter out herbs, spices and other bits you don’t want to drink

 32 Natural Ways to Flavor Water

 - Citrus fruit – Lemons, lime, oranges, grapefruit.
 Flavor is just a squeeze away!

 - Tea – A tea bag works just as well in cold water as it does in hot water.
 Just steep it for longer.
 (Thanks, Leisureguy!)